Breakthrough/PySceneDetect/docs/examples/usage-example.md

+# Getting Started

-# Example: Detecting and Splitting Scenes in Movie Clip
+## Detecting and Splitting Scenes in a Movie Clip

 As a concrete example to become familiar with PySceneDetect, let's use the following short clip from the James Bond movie, GoldenEye (Copyright &copy; 1995 MGM):